scoobybejesus/cryptools/examples/examples.md

 The sample input files and the resulting reports are in the `/examples/resources/` directory.

 (Note: new reports have been added since the write-up below was written.
-Nevertheless, evaluating the reports should mostly be self-explanatory.)
+Nevertheless, evaluating the reports should mostly be self-explanatory.
+Pass a -p flag from the command line to see the full list of available reports - and select from them - once the import has taken place.)

 ## 1. Using the wizard